aprojanos/smartgis-tutorial/docs/source/3d_digitizing.rst

 Actions on form:

-# Data: Fields where the object parameters can be set or changed.
+#.
+Data: Fields where the object parameters can be set or changed.
-# Cancel: Cancel and close object popup window.
+#.
+Cancel: Cancel and close object popup window.
-# Save and close: Save object's parameters and close the object's form popup.
+#.
+Save and close: Save object's parameters and close the object's form popup.
-# Save: Save object's parameters.
+#.
+Save: Save object's parameters.
-# Delete: Remove selected object.
+#.
+Delete: Remove selected object.
-# Object attachments: Photos and attachments can be managed.
+#.
+Object attachments: Photos and attachments can be managed.

 .. figure:: images/3d_digitalization_form.png
     :name: form
     :align: center
+    :width: 10cm

-More info about the object form can be read here: :ref:`Attribute form <attribute_form>`
+More info about the object form can be read here. :ref:`Attribute form <attribute_form>`

 Clipbox
 -------